shadow/shadow/docs/Preparing-your-machine.md

 This page discusses how to prepare your machine to begin running Shadow experiments.
 ## installing dependencies

 Shadow relies on the following tools and libraries to function properly.
-Versions and plug-in-specific dependencies are noted in parenthesis where applicable:
+Versions and plug-in-specific dependencies are noted in parenthesis where applicable

+Required:
 * gcc
 * make
 * xz-utils